gauthamkolluru/gauthamsk.me/content/Technology/winlinwin.md

 And these statistics, led me to learn more on being able to use the OS in better ways and started looking out for blogs for my needs and I'm overwhelmed by the number blogs I came across then that have a rich content addressing the issues that I was looking out for apart from the outstanding _Community Support_.

 <center>
-<p><b>A Big Shoutout to all those Open Source Contributors</b></p>
+<p><b>A Big Shoutout to all those Open Source Contributors out there!</b></p>
 </center>

 ## Applications I run in My Computer

 When I learnt from my mentor that he used to use the Terminal (on Linux) window itself to even check his emails, I really admired the capability of both my mentor and his tool.
 And when I observed him taking notes in the terminal, I thought that even I should be able to do that.

-Now, even I use ViM on my Terminal though only for quick/short code debugs or edits and consider myself a novice at ViM, I use the terminal most of the time for invoking applications, running my personal automation scripts (which can be found [here](https://gauthamsk.me/technology/))
+Now, even I use Vim on my Terminal though only for quick/short code debugs or edits and consider myself a novice at it, I use the terminal most of the time for invoking applications, running my personal automation scripts (which can be found [here](https://gauthamsk.me/technology/))

-However, I have recently decided to learn to use VSCode like the expert ViM users (like my mentor) as VSCode practically has the capability to support as much, making the only difference between the tools confine to the fact that ViM is a `Terminal` based editor and `VSCode` is not.
+However, I have recently decided to learn to use VSCode like the expert Vim users (like my mentor) as VSCode practically has the capability to support as much, making the only difference between the tools confine to the fact that Vim is a `Terminal` based editor and `VSCode` is not.

-`ViM` users may not need to leave the `Terminal` ever and `VSCode` users may not need to leave the `Code` ever!
+`Vim` users may not need to leave the `Terminal` ever and `VSCode` users may not need to leave the `Code` ever!

 Along with VSCode, below are the list of applications that I most often use on my machine.